inspiringz/GoFileBinder/README.md

 ./GoFileBinder <evil_program> <bind_file> [x64/x86]
 ```

-It(the outputfile) will release your evil program to `C:\Users\Public\Music\`, and then self-delete after run normal file and evil program.
+Execute the Output File on the target machine, it will release your evil program to `C:\Users\Public\Music\`, and then self-delete after run normal file and evil program.

 ![image-20211130013907004](images/image-20211130013907004.png)